Skip to content

 Map Field

-If we want more flexibility in selecting the map to load, we can use a property to do so. map_field is a field declared in the Config object that its value will define what will be the map_name.
+If we want more flexibility in selecting the map to load, we can use a property to do so. map_field is a field declared in the config object whose value will define what the map_name is.

 from confident import BaseConfig, MapField